Computer-aided analyses of stochastic first-order methods, via interpolation conditions for stochastic optimization: Introduction

 First, computer-aided analyses naturally extend to the analysis of \emph{inexact} methods, where gradient errors are deterministic perturbations, as in \cite{doi:10.1137/060676386,devolder2013first,devolder2014first}, see, e.g., \cite{de2020worst,gannot2022frequency,hu2021analysis,taylor2017exact,vernimmen2024convergence,vernimmen2025empirical,vernimmen2025worst} for PEP analyses of inexact methods.
 We refer to this approach as the \emph{worst-scenario} approach.
 Indeed, conducting such analyses on settings in which perturbations are, in fact, stochastic rather than deterministic, yields convergence rates that hold for the worst realization of the noisy perturbations.
 Such rates are thus pessimistic in these settings.

-Second, when the noise has finite support of cardinality $n$, e.g., in the finite-sum and the block-coordinate setting, stochastic methods can be analyzed \emph{exactly} by enumerating all scenarios and considering the average-case performance, see, e.g., \cite{cortild2025new,hu2017unified,kamri2023worst,taylor2019stochastic}.
+Second, when the noise takes values in a finite set of cardinality $n$, e.g., in the finite-sum and the block-coordinate setting, stochastic methods can be analyzed \emph{exactly} by enumerating all scenarios and considering the average-case performance, see, e.g., \cite{cortild2025new,hu2017unified,kamri2023worst,taylor2019stochastic}.
 We refer to this approach by the \emph{all-scenarios} approach.
 The resulting numerical convergence rates are tight, and the associated closed-form analytical rates may remain valid for infinite-dimensional supports, as showcased, e.g., in \cite[Appendix E]{taylor2019stochastic}.
-On the downside, the size of the associated SDPs grows like $n^N$, limiting the scalability of this approach and restricting its use mainly to Lyapunov-based analyses.
+On the downside, the size of the associated SDPs grows like $n^N$, limiting the scalability of this approach and restricting its use to the analysis of a small number of iterations only.
 Moreover, when rates depend on the support cardinality $n$, extracting closed-form expressions requires solving a sequence of increasingly large problems, whose solutions provide intuition for the analytical expression.

 Then, \cite{van2021speed} studies the additive bounded noise model by (i) theoretically linking SDP solutions to robustness and convergence guarantees (see, e.g., \cite[Theorems 5.3, 6.2]{van2021speed}), and (ii) leveraging these SDPs to analyze or design methods.